iamshwetabhardwaj/Profile/org-with-rest/README.md

 - Hibernate (v5.3.10.Final)
 - PostgreSQL (v42.2.6)

+#### Features being demonstrated
+1. RESTful Endpoints with Spring MVC based mappings for
+  - GET
+  - POST
+  - DELETE
+2. AOP Implementation for Logging with Pointcuts for
+  - Before
+  - Around
+  - AfterThrowing
+3. Spring Data JPA Implementations for
+  - native queries
+  - regular JPA methods
+  - Transaction Management and Propagation
+4. Hibernate Entity Relationships
+  - Composite Primary Key
+  - Attribute Overrides
+  - Many to Many relationship mappings
+5. PostgreSQL queries
+  - Schema creation
+  - Table creation, only if table does not exist
+  - Composite Primary and Foreign keys
+  - Insert data in table only if prior record does not exist

 #### Installation Instructions
 1. Open a command line tool and navigate to the directory/folder where the JAR is placed.